pej0918/24s-VQA-MLLM/README.md

 ### Q-Former and MCAN Integration

-In our architecture, **Q-Former** serves as the base model to process interactions between questions and images through its **Cross-Attention** mechanism.
-However, its single-layer structure has limitations in capturing more complex, nuanced relationships.

-To address this, we integrated **MCAN**, a multi-layered network that employs both **Self-Attention** and **Cross-Attention** to progressively refine question-image interactions.
+We enhance **Q-Former** by integrating **MCAN**, a multi-layered network that uses both **Self-Attention** and **Cross-Attention** to refine question-image interactions.
+While Q-Former's single-layer structure struggles with complex relationships, MCAN progressively captures both high-level semantics and detailed information, significantly improving the model's reasoning ability.

-This integration enables the model to extract high-level semantic relationships while also capturing detailed information, which significantly improves the model’s overall reasoning capability.

 ### Fine-tuning with Question-Aware Prompts

 ![image](imgs/model_finetuning.png)

-During fine-tuning, we introduce **Question-Aware Prompts** to further enhance the model’s performance.
-These prompts provide additional context about the question, such as background knowledge and potential answer candidates.

-By incorporating these prompts, the model can better interpret the question's intent, allowing for deeper reasoning and more accurate answers.
-This approach is especially beneficial for complex questions, where the added context enables the model to generate more informed and precise responses.
-The combination of MCAN’s multi-layered attention mechanism and the use of Question-Aware Prompts during fine-tuning significantly improves the model’s ability to handle challenging VQA tasks.
+During fine-tuning, **Question-Aware Prompts** are introduced to provide additional context, such as background knowledge and answer candidates.
+This helps the model better interpret the question's intent, enabling more accurate and informed answers, especially for complex queries.
+The combination of **MCAN** and **Question-Aware Prompts** results in significant improvements in handling challenging VQA tasks.

 ## Experiment Results